 Regardless, make sure you drink plenty of water to try and stay hydrated.

 2. Bloody Stools

-Though bloody stools sound scary, they’re actually really common during pregnancy thanks to hemorrhoids.
+Though bloody stools sound scary, they’re common during pregnancy, thanks to hemorrhoids.
 However, if you have lots of bright red blood in your stool, loose poop that looks like it has coffee grounds in it, or your bloody poop persists for several days, contact your doctor.

 3. Severe Abdominal Cramping

 Severe abdominal cramping during pregnancy is never normal.
-If you experience this, it could be the result of food poisoning or a more serious health condition.
+If you experience this, it could result from food poisoning or a more serious health condition.

-Though open discussions about bathroom-related issues seem to be taboo, rest assured they are welcomed in your doctor’s office.
-Your doctor has your health as their top concern, and if you’re experiencing even the smallest of symptoms, it’s helpful for them to know about it.
+Though open discussions about bathroom-related issues seem to be taboo, rest assured, they are welcomed in your doctor’s office.
+Your doctor has your health as their top priority, and if you’re experiencing even the smallest of symptoms, it’s helpful for them to know about it.

-Poop has gotten a lot of press lately about how it’s a window into one’s health.
-And while that’s generally true, it’s also caused a lot of people unnecessary worry because “normal” has a lot of variation.
+Poop has gotten a lot of press lately about being a window into one’s health.
+And while that’s generally true, it has also caused a lot of people unnecessary worry because “normal” has a lot of variation.